Los Angeles Lakers: 1979–1991: "Showtime"

+On draft night in 1982, the Lakers had the first overall pick (the result of a trade with Cleveland midway through the 1979–80 season, when the Lakers had sent Don Ford and a 1980 first-round pick to the Cavaliers for Butch Lee and their 1982 selection) and selected James Worthy from North Carolina.
+The Lakers won the Pacific Division, going 58–24, but Worthy suffered a leg injury in the last week of the season and missed the rest of the season.
+In the playoffs, the team defeated Portland and San Antonio but were swept by Philadelphia in the 1983 NBA Finals.
+After the season, West replaced Sharman as GM.

 In the 1983–84 season, Los Angeles went 54–28, and played Boston in the Finals for the first time since 1969.
 The Lakers won two of the first three games.
-However, Kevin McHale's hard clothesline foul of Lakers forward Kurt Rambis on a fast break is credited as a turning point of the series.
+Kevin McHale's hard clothesline foul of Lakers forward Kurt Rambis on a fast break is credited as a turning point of the series.
 Boston won three of the next four to win the title and send Los Angeles's record to 0–8 in Finals series against the Celtics.

-Using the past year's Finals defeat as motivation, the team won the Pacific Division for the fourth straight year and lost just two games in the Western Conference playoffs.
+Using that Finals defeat as motivation, the Lakers won the Pacific Division for the fourth straight year and lost just two games in the Western Conference playoffs.
 In the NBA Finals, the Celtics were again the Lakers' final hurdle.
-Los Angeles lost game one of the NBA Finals by a score of 148–114, in what is remembered as the "Memorial Day Massacre".
+Los Angeles lost game one, 148–114, in what is remembered as the "Memorial Day Massacre".
 The Lakers, behind 38-year-old Finals MVP Abdul-Jabbar, recovered to defeat the Celtics in six games.
-The team won the title in the Boston Garden and became the first visiting team to ever win an NBA championship in Boston, as the Golden State Warriors later achieved this feat in 2022.
+The team won the title in the Boston Garden, the first visiting team to win an NBA championship in Boston; the Golden State Warriors would achieve the feat in 2022.